openhab/openhab-addons/bundles/org.openhab.binding.heliosventilation/README.md

 # HeliosVentilation Binding

 This is the binding for Helios Ventilation Systems KWL EC 200/300/500 Pro.
 It requires a connection to the RS485 bus used by the original remote controls KWL-FB (9417) and does not use the Modbus/TCP interface of the newer EasyControl devices.

-For electrical connection it is recommended to use an USB-RS485 interface, but any RS485 interface that shows up as a serial port will do.Setup the device as described in https://www.openhab.org/docs/administration/serial.html.
+For electrical connection it is recommended to use an USB-RS485 interface, but any RS485 interface that shows up as a serial port will do.
+Setup the device as described in https://www.openhab.org/docs/administration/serial.html.

 The binding will use the remote control address 15 for communication, so make sure that this is not assigned to a physically present remote control.

 ## Supported Things

 There is only one thing type supported by this binding: a Helios Ventilation System KWL EC 200/300/500 Pro from Helios.
 The binding was developed and test on a KWL EC 200 Pro device.

 ## Discovery